krelamparo-llm/llm-argo/argo_brain/README.md

 6. **Tool results** – Structured outputs from registered tools (e.g., live web access) are kept as first-class context items so prompts can cite them explicitly before they are persisted anywhere.
 7. **Web cache** – Live browsing/tool outputs can be summarized into a dedicated collection (`argo_web_cache`) with provenance metadata (`source_type="live_web"`, `url`, `fetched_at`, `session_id`) so the assistant can re-use recent lookups without polluting autobiographical memory.
 8. **Archival RAG store** – Existing ingestion pipelines populate the `argo_brain_memory` collection with articles/YouTube/history. `argo_brain.rag.retrieve_knowledge()` provides relevant chunks.

+Under the hood the vector store is accessed through a small interface defined in `argo_brain.vector_store`.
+The default backend is Chroma (embedded, local-first), but the adapter keeps each namespace (`autobiographical`, `web_cache`, `argo_brain_memory`, etc.) isolated so you can swap in LanceDB or Qdrant later without rewriting ingestion code.

 On each turn Argo: